-- Improving mental health services for children and young people. - Investing in expanding access to community-based mental health services to meet the needs of more children and young people. - Support the delivery of new waiting time standards for eating disorder services. - Ensure mental health support for children and young people is embedded in schools and colleges. - Help ensure those experiencing a mental health crisis can access the support they need. - Support a new approach to young adult mental health services for 16-18 year olds as they transition to adulthood.
+- Improving mental health services for children and young people. - Investing in expanding access to community-based mental health services to meet the needs of more children and young people. - .
+Support the delivery of new waiting time standards for eating disorder services. - Ensure mental health support for children and young people is embedded in schools and colleges. - Help ensure those experiencing a mental health crisis can access the support they need. - Support a new approach to young adult mental health services for 16-18 year olds as they transition to adulth and - they transition to adulthood.